The Psychology Advisors are available to help you with a variety of needs including:

 Class standing is determined by the number of credits completed.
 For example, if you have 24 credits done and are currently taking 12 more credits, you are still considered a freshman.

 You can see how many credits you have complete by referring to your degree audit.
-Under the heading ***Total Credits Applying Toward 125/130 Total Hours***, you will see your total hours added (this means complete), total hours in progress, and how many total hours you still need to graduate.
+Under the heading ***Total Credits Applying Toward 120 Total Hours***, you will see your total hours added (complete), total hours in progress (current semester as well as anything that you are pre-enrolled in for the upcoming semester(s), and how many total hours you still need to graduate.

 Q. Should I pursue a Bachelor of Arts or a Bachelor of Science degree in psychology?

 A. Most psychology majors pursue a Bachelor of Arts degree.
 For most careers in psychology, such as mental health, law, business, human services, social work, or related fields, the Bachelor of Arts degree is probably the best match.
-If you are pursuing a career in medicine, neuropsychology, biopsychology, or other related field, you may want to consider a Bachelor of Science degree.
-If you are unsure, schedule an appointment with your advisor to discuss which degree is best for you.
+If you are pursuing a career in medicine, neuroscience, neuropsychology, or other related field, you may want to consider a Bachelor of Science degree.
+If you are unsure, schedule an appointment with your advisor via MyPlan (instructions) to discuss which degree is best for you.

 Q. How often should I meet with my advisor?

-A. Students should meet with their advisor at least once per year, and more often if necessary.
+A. Students should meet with their advisor at least once per year, preferably once per semester to discuss your course selections and make sure you are on track to graduate.

 Q. When do I need to apply for graduation?

 A. Students need to submit an application for graduation at the beginning of their final semester.
-Refer to the following website for instructions and deadlines: General Graduation Information
+Refer to the Graduation Services website for instructions and deadlines.

 Q. How many electives do I need to graduate?

-A. The number of electives needed for graduation is different for each student.
-Psychology majors need 125 or 130 total credit hours to graduate.
+A. The number of electives needed for graduation is different for each student depending upon factors such as how much foreign language took prior to being admitted, if you are pursuing a minor, etc. A total of 120 hours are required to graduate and include ACE requirements, College of Arts and Sciences Distribution Requirements, psychology major requirements and second major and/or minor requirements.
 Electives are courses that only count toward total credit hours for graduation, but they do not fulfill any other specific degree requirement.
-Schedule an appointment with your advisor to calculate how many electives you need to graduate.
+You are welcome to schedule an appointment via MyPlan (instructions) with your advisor to calculate how many electives you need to graduate.

 Q. Where do I find my degree requirements?